zimmerst/RooSpectra/README.md

 # RooSpectra #
-a RooFit shared library that introduces a number of spectral models from astrophysics main credit goes to @hughdickinson for sharing his original zip folder of RooSpectra usage at own risk.
+a RooFit shared library that introduces a number of spectral models from astrophysics

+main credit goes to !hughdickinson for sharing his original zip folder of RooSpectra

+usage at own risk.